rita-barbosa/LAPR4-2324/docs/sprint-c/us_3002/readme.md

 ## 6. Integration/Demonstration

-To use this feature, you'll need to run the script named `run-customer-app` and log in with Customer Manager permissions.
+To use this feature, you'll need to run the script named `run-customer-app` and log in with Customer permissions.

 Then, navigate to the _Job Opening_ menu and select option 2 - `See my job openings` - to access this feature.